 Songkran celebrations are particularly celebrated in areas with significant Thai Buddhist communities.
 The Sabah Fest is typically held in early May.
 But April preview events that showcase indigenous cultures through traditional music, handicraft demonstrations and authentic Kadazan-Dusun cuisine.

-The Perhentian Islands offer crystal-clear waters and vibrant coral reefs accessible from pristine beaches.
+The Perhentians, among the most beautiful islands in Malaysia, offer crystal-clear waters and vibrant coral reefs, all accessible from pristine beaches.
 Langkawi's beaches, including Pantai Cenang and Tanjung Rhu, offer calm waters ideal for kayaking, stand-up paddleboarding and sunset sailing.

 The west coast of Peninsular Malaysia, including Penang, Langkawi and Kuala Lumpur, experiences warm tropical weather with brief afternoon showers.